jesusHA55/mitochondria_tEDE/README.md

 # Medulla: The Autonomic Controller HAT

-**Project:** ED-E (Autonomous Companion Rover)
+**Project:** tED-E (Autonomous Companion Rover)
 **Chassis:** Duraframe (Modified Ikohs Netbot S12)
 **Brain:** Raspberry Pi 5

 The Medulla is a custom-designed Hardware Attached on Top (HAT) for the Raspberry Pi 5.
-It acts as the autonomic nervous system for the ED-E companion rover, managing high-current power distribution and low-level motor reflexes.
+It acts as the autonomic nervous system for the tED-E companion rover, managing high-current power distribution and low-level motor reflexes.
 By offloading hardware-level PWM generation and power regulation, the Medulla allows the Pi 5 to dedicate 100% of its CPU resources to high-level cognitive tasks: initially AruCo marker tracking, and eventually full RGB-D GL-VSLAM mapping.

 ---